Hans Friis

 Hans Friis (1716 – 12 November 1762) was a Norwegian priest and poet.

 He was born in Trondheim, a son of Mathias Friis and Elen Opdal.
 Friis grew up in a merchant family and received his early education at the Trondheim Cathedral School.
 He took his theological degree from the University of Copenhagen in 1740.
-He was engaged as staff chaplain under the parish priest at Aukra in Romsdalen.
+He was engaged as staff chaplain under the parish priest at Aukra Church in Romsdalen.
 In 1753, he married the priest's daughter Ingeborg Munthe Lund (1728-1776).
 When his father-in-law died two years later, Friis took the office of vicar which he held until his own death in 1762.